 - pay any outstanding fees, - pay outstanding library fines and return books, - vacate any laboratory or athletic lockers and return any equipment in their possession.

-Students may withdraw from their B.P.H.E./B.KIN. programs without academic penalty up to the Friday before the commencement of Reading Week.
+Students may withdraw from the BKin program without academic penalty up to the Friday before the commencement of Reading Week.
 If withdrawal is in the second term, grades will be retained for first term course(s).